PseudoDevs/IamGhost/bbmd5.md

-Last updated: 2024-04-12 05:30:26
+Last updated: 2024-04-12 05:30:59
-Random Quote: After all, what’s more human than the fight for survival? - Tokyo
+Random Quote: What the hell is the matter with you?
+You tryin' out for the retard Olympics? - George 'Pornstache' Mendez